-On Wednesday January 31st 2018, Radio-Canada journalist Geneviève Garon reported on the trial of 19-yr old McGill student Ezra Cohen.
-In 2016, when he was 18 years of age, Cohen filmed his sexual relations with three minors, respectively.
+On Wednesday January 31st 2018, Radio-Canada journalist Geneviève Garon reported on the Montréal-based trial of 19-yr old McGill student Ezra Cohen.
+In 2016, when he was 18 years of age*, Cohen filmed his sexual relations with three minors, respectively.
 This occurred without their consent, as did his sharing of the low quality footage with nine of his friends.

-At Québec’s provincial court, Cohen pleaded guilty to the offense of sharing an intimate image without the subject’s consent (s.162.1(1)).
+At Québec’s provincial court in Montreal, Cohen pleaded guilty to the offense of sharing an intimate image without the subject’s consent (s.162.1(1)).
 This relatively new offence was introduced to the Criminal Code through the Harper government’s Protecting Canadians from Online Crime Act (2014).
 The Act, commonly referred to as “lawful access legislation”, has been strongly criticized as unnecessarily sacrificing privacy protection by increasing police ability to seize personal, online information and encouraging telecommunications companies to give data to police.
 However, the amendments to s.162 create a much-needed offence to fill a gap in Canadian criminal law; as the title of the Act indicates, the Internet has given rise to many new varieties of crime, including so-called “revenge porn”.

 In statements to the court, two of the women shared how Cohen’s crime had affected their personal, emotional, and social lives: